 Santiago is the capital of Chile, the biggest city which is home to 7 million people.
 It is in the interior, away from the Pacific Coast, and near the Andes on Chile’s western border.
 It’s a great base for exploring more of Chile or making a stop on a multi-city tour of South America.

-I spent five days in Santiago in early 2019, traveling with friends and fellow travel bloggers.
+I spent five days in Santiago, traveling with friends and fellow travel bloggers.
 We explored the best Santiago has to offer, including top neighborhoods, fascinating museums, and strolling through the city’s green spaces.
 In this post you’ll find everything you need to know to plan a three-day itinerary in Santiago, and I’m happy to answer any questions you have in the comments.